Skip to main content

 The mitral valve teaching video library is one component of a much larger initiative: the Mitral Foundation Center.

-The Mitral Foundation Center will be a hub of teaching and training, as well as documenting and disseminating information about mitral valve repair.
-The Mitral Foundation Center is the cornerstone of the new Mitral Foundation, made possible by a generous gift from Anke and Jürgen Friedrich through their JAF Foundation.
+The Mitral Foundation Center is a hub of teaching and training, as well as documenting and disseminating information about mitral valve repair.
+The Mitral Foundation Center is the cornerstone of the Mitral Foundation, made possible by a generous gift from Anke and Jürgen Friedrich through their JAF Foundation.

 The Mitral Foundation Center is a natural extension of Dr. Adams’s international leadership in the field of mitral valve reconstruction.
-Dr. Adams and his team perform more than 400 mitral valve repair surgeries annually with a success rate of nearly 100 percent, which places them among the world leaders in the field.
+Dr. Adams and his team perform more than 400 mitral valve repair surgeries annually with a repair rate of nearly 100 percent in patients with degenerative mitral valve disease, which places them among the world leaders in the field.

 Closing the Practice Gap